The Dutch Health care system | Undutchables

 Under the Youth Act, the municipality is responsible for providing help, support and care to young people with a difficult upbringing, psychological problems and disorders.

-The philosophy behind the current Dutch health care system is based on well-known international principles: access to care for everyone, solidarity through compulsory and accessible health insurance for everyone, and good quality of care.
+The philosophy behind the current Dutch healthcare system is based on well-known international principles: access to care for everyone, solidarity through compulsory and accessible health insurance for everyone, and good quality of care.
 Do you have any questions after reading this article?
 Then visit the website of the National Government.

 For more information about the Dutch Healthcare system visit Health for internationals.
 They cover and know everything there is to know about the Dutch Healthcare.